Injury Attorneys | Restoring LivesTM

-A bicyclist in Greenwood, just south of Indianapolis, continues to recover after a hit-and-run driver struck him this summer.
+A bicyclist in Greenwood, Indiana (just south of Indianapolis) continues to recover after a hit-and-run driver struck him this summer.
 The driver has still not been identified.

-Jon Kim was hit around 12:30 a.m. on August 10 by a dark-colored pickup truck which left the scene.
-Kim suffered a broken leg, as well as a broken jaw, broken nose, and several broken bones in his face.
+Jon Kim was hit around 12:30 am on August 10, 2016 by a dark-colored pickup truck, which then left the scene.
+Kim suffered a broken leg as well as a broken jaw, broken nose, and several broken bones in his face.
 He also lost several teeth.
 The crash wasn’t caught on video.
 A nearby camera picked up the sounds of the impact along with a woman’s scream.
 This video led police to suspect there was a passenger in the vehicle.
 The vehicle then sped away after the crash.

 Kim was lucky, even though his injuries were serious.
 In 2015, Indiana saw nine fatal bicyclist crashes.
 That’s a low for recent years.
-The ten-year high was twenty-one in 2006.
-It still suggests we’re not doing enough to keep cyclists safe.
+The ten-year high was 21 in 2006.
+These statistics suggest that we’re not doing enough to keep cyclists safe.
 On the other hand, things seem to have been getting worse for pedestrians.

 There are several reasons for this, but one of the most telling is that as cars have become safer.
-Little has been done to improve the safety of pedestrians when a crash happens.
-Not a great deal has changed in bicycle safety in recent years.
+Little has been done to improve the safety of pedestrians when a crash happens, and not much has changed in bicycle safety in recent years.
 There are now more people cycling and walking to work than ever, which is another reason for the increase.